-How should I organize and write my post-op GYN note? • 18
+How should I organize and write my post-partum note?
+GYNECOLOGY/GYNECOLOGY ONCOLOGY

-How do I write admit orders? • 19
+What should I do to prepare for a GYN surgery?
+How do I manage a Gynecology/Gynecology Oncology patient?
+How should I organize and write my post-op GYN note?
+What do routine post-op orders (Day #1) look like?
+What are the most common causes of post-operative fever?

-What do routine post-op orders (Day #I) look like? • 19
+CLINICS

-What are the most common causes of post-operative fever? • 20
+What is my role as a student in clinic?

-CLINIC • 21
+What should I include in my prenatal clinic note?

-What is my role as a student in clinic? • 21 What should I include in my prenatal clinic note? • 21 What should I include in my GYN clinic note? • 22
+What should I include in my GYN clinic note?

-COMMON PIMP QUESTIONS • 23
+COMMON PIMP QUESTIONS